padiketeku/EarthObservation101-Practicals/Activity-08-Creating Spectral Indices for Surface Types.md

 //print variable to the Console print(s2, 'Sentinel-2 data') //the second argument is an idenitifier of the variable in the Console
 ```
 Run and click the expander to reveal the number of bands in the image.
-Your Console should be appear as shown in the figure below.
+Your Console should appear as the figure below.

 ![image](https://github.com/user-attachments/assets/932324de-74e4-4a81-98d1-fec6264b1970)